 Nature of the Award

-The Award consists of an inscribed plaque recognizing the individual’s achievement, a $1000.00 honorarium, and reimbursement of expenses for presentation of the Rho Chi Lecture at the Annual Meeting of the Society.
+The Award consists of an inscribed plaque recognizing the individual’s achievement and a $1000.00 award for presenting the Rho Chi Lecture at the Annual National Convention of the Society.

 Who is Eligible